microscaler/tinkerbell/docs/mdbook/src/adr/0012-Agent_Skill_System_(Future_Plan).md

 * **Lack of Modularity:** Skills tightly coupled within a single agent limit reuse and flexibility.
 * **Limited Composability:** Single-agent systems struggle to dynamically orchestrate multi-skill scenarios effectively.

-To address these shortcomings, Tinkerbell's future plans include not only robust modular skill composition but also structured organization of agents into specialized clusters—referred to as **Hexagonal Skilled Clusters**—that simulate distinct human personas or teams in a software development lifecycle.
+To address these shortcomings, Tiffany's future plans include not only robust modular skill composition but also structured organization of agents into specialized clusters—referred to as **Hexagonal Skilled Clusters**—that simulate distinct human personas or teams in a software development lifecycle.

 ---